lbaile21/LLMstudio/CONTRIBUTING.md

 - If your change touches streaming or async code, add a test that exercises the streaming path end-to-end — these regressions are otherwise easy to miss.

+## Pull Request Checklist

+Before requesting review, confirm that your PR:

+- Has a descriptive title and a summary that explains the *why*, not just the *what*.
+Link any related issues with `Closes #123` or `Refs #123`.
+- Keeps the change focused.
+Unrelated refactors, formatting churn, and dependency bumps belong in separate PRs so they can be reviewed and reverted independently.
+- Updates user-facing documentation (README, `docs/`, docstrings) when behavior, configuration, or public APIs change.
+- Passes `pre-commit run --all-files` and `pytest` locally.
+- Notes any breaking changes prominently in the PR description, along with a suggested migration path for existing users.

 ## Performance Considerations

 When submitting changes that may affect runtime performance (latency, throughput,